-OTD 742 : Applied Research in OT
+OTD 742: Applied Research in OT

 This course provides instruction for understanding and use of most commonly used quantitative and qualitative statistics.
 Students will be able to design a scholarly proposal including research question, literature review, sample, design, measurement, and data analysis.
 Student domain of learning used: Clinical/Professional Application.
-Credits 2.0

-OTD 743 : Research Project I
+OTD 743: Research Project I

 This course includes a group research project supervised by a faculty member.
 Students will develop a research design project, complete a written proposal, seek IRB approval and begin preparation for implementation.
 Student domain of learning used: Clinical/Professional Application.
-Credits 2.0

-OTD 744 : Research Project II
+OTD 744: Research Project II

 This course includes a group research project supervised by a faculty member.
 Students will implement an approved research project including data collection, data analysis of results, and completion of a written scholarly report that is presented at a local/state or national conference and/or publication.
-Student domain of learning used: Clinical/ Professional Application.
+Student domain of learning used: Clinical/Professional Application.

-OTD 751 : OT Process in Mental Health
+OTD 751: OT Process in Mental Health

-This course focuses on identifying occupational needs through assessment/intervention for clients with mental health and/ or psychosocial issues.
+This course focuses on identifying occupational needs through assessment/intervention for clients with mental health and/or psychosocial issues.
 Teaches appropriate selection and implementation of assessments and interventions including group-based intervention, group dynamics, therapeutic use of self, stress management, and living skills training.
 Student domains of learning used: Assessment/Intervention Skills and Clinical/Professional Application.
-Credits 3.0

-OTD 752 : OT Process in Pediatrics
+OTD 752: OT Process in Pediatrics

 This course focuses on identifying the occupational needs through assessment/intervention for the pediatric population.
-The role of OT for birth to three, school-based practice, and clinic/hospital based practice are covered including professional reasoning, group interventions, feeding/eating/ swallowing, selection of appropriate assessments/ interventions, standardized testing and documentation of OT services.
-Student domains of learning used: Assessment/ Intervention Skills and Clinical/Professional Application.
-Two lecture hours and three lab hours.
-Credits 3.0
+The role of OT for birth to three, school-based practice, and clinic/hospital based practice are covered including professional reasoning, group interventions, feeding/eating/swallowing, selection of appropriate assessments/interventions, standardized testing and documentation of OT services, and various diagnoses related to children.
+Student domains of learning used: Assessment/Intervention Skills and Clinical/Professional Application.
+Three lecture hours and four lab hours.

-OTD 753 : Assistive Technololgy Across Lifespan
+OTD 753: Assistive Technology Across Lifespan

 This course covers assessments and interventions involving assistive technology across the lifespan.
-Students will be able to complete wheelchair evaluations, home assessments, ergonomic assessments, teach compensatory strategies, and show understanding of environmental control systems/ computer access/ and augmentative-communication technologies.
-Student domains of learning used: Assessment/ Intervention Skills and Clinical/Professional Application.
+Students will be able to complete wheelchair evaluations, home assessments, ergonomic assessments, teach compensatory strategies, and show understanding of environmental control systems/computer access/ and augmentative-communication technologies.
+Student domains of learning used: Assessment/Intervention Skills and Clinical/Professional Application.
 Two lecture hours and three lab hours.
-Credits 3.0

 This course provides fieldwork education that focuses on the application of evaluation, intervention and consultation working with pediatrics and clients with mental health and/or psychosocial issues.
 Activities will be implemented with individuals and/or groups.
 Students will comply with high ethical, confidential, and practice standards.
-This course will require an average of 12 hours a week in a clinic, hospital, or community-based setting.
+This course will require an average of 6 hours a week in a clinic, hospital, or community-based setting.
 Student domain of learning used: Clinic/Fieldwork Education.
-Credits 2.0
+One semester hour.

-This course provides fieldwork education in a variety of settings where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
-Fieldwork experiences may include supervision by clinical educator in a practice setting, faculty practice, simulation lab with standardized patients, or faculty-led site visits.
-Students will spend an average of 30-40 hours per semester engaging in fieldwork 1:2 experiences.
-Student domains of learning used: Assessment/Intervention Skills; Clinical/Professional Application and Clinic/Fieldwork Education.
-Credits 2.0
+This course provides fieldwork education in adult physical dysfunction settings where students apply clinical and professional reasoning in safely selecting and implementing assessments and interventions to meet the occupational needs of clients.
+Fieldwork experiences may include supervision by a clinical educator in a practice setting, faculty practice, simulation lab with standardized patients, or faculty-led site visits.
+Students will spend an average of 40-60 hours in a clinic, hospital, or other OT setting supervised by a clinical education.
+Student domains of learning used: Assessment/ Intervention Skills; Clinical/Professional Application and Clinic/Fieldwork Education.
+One semester hour.